ascii-boxes/boxes/pages/editors-emacs.md

 # Integration with Emacs

+## Install Boxes

+- [Install boxes]({{ site.baseurl }}/download.html) using your system package manager (`apt`, `brew` etc) or build and install it yourself.

+- Alternatively, adding the `use-package` form below to your startup file will instruct Emacs to automatically install the `boxes` binary using the system package manager if it's not already installed.

+- Note that `boxes` v2.1.0 is required to run `boxes-command-on-region` interactively due to requiring support for "-q (all)".
+The other boxes commands work on all versions.

+## Install Emacs Package

 [![MELPA](https://melpa.org/packages/boxes-badge.svg)](https://melpa.org/#/boxes)

 The easiest way is to install the `boxes` package from [MELPA](https://melpa.org/#/boxes), however it can also be installed manually if desired: